lucywsq/awesome-taichi/README.md

 ## **Image Processing**

-* [Poisson Image Editing](https://github.com/Trinkle23897/Fast-Poisson-Image-Editing) - This is a technique that can fuse two images together without producing artifacts.
+* [Poisson Image Editing](https://github.com/Trinkle23897/Fast-Poisson-Image-Editing) - An image processing technique that can fuse two images together without producing artifacts.
 * [Taichi Procedure Painting](https://github.com/theYiran/Taichi_Procedure_Painting) - The drawing process is imitated by generating images with different brush strokes, and a dynamic window is used to compare the original image with the generated image.

 ## **Math**